 “It is not much fun when you go out there and am not feeling great.
 I was feeling 60% and was hoping Mark would make some mistakes.
 I didn’t feel good enough physically to go on and win the tournament anyway.”

 The crowd was massively supporting Ronnie, shouting “Go Ronnie” whenever he came to the table.
 They certainly meant to encourage him but I wonder if, when a player is really struggling like Ronnie was today, it doesn’t make things even worse.
-Allen himself has been there before when he didn’t perform in Northern Ireland and he spoke about how difficult it was for him then to face the fans expectations and being unable to fulfil them.
+Allen himself has been there before when he didn’t perform in Northern Ireland and he spoke about how difficult it was for him than to face the fans’ expectations and being unable to fulfill them.

 Here are some images, thanks to Tai Chengzhe

-MissingClip 2018 The Masters: preview of the Ronnie O’Sullivan – Mark Allen match (BBC)
+MissingClip 2018 The Masters: The preview of the Ronnie O’Sullivan – Mark Allen QF match (BBC)

-MissingClip 2018 The Masters: MSI of the Ronnie O’Sullivan – Mark Allen match (BBC)
+MissingClips 2018 The Masters: MSI of the Ronnie O’Sullivan – Mark Allen match (BBC & ES)

-MissingClip 2018 The Masters: review of the Ronnie O’Sullivan – Mark Allen match (BBC)
+MissingClips 2018 The Masters: the review of the Ronnie O’Sullivan – Mark Allen match (ES)

 Here is the report on Worldsnooker